Curriculum

 2. Communication & Language – Enabling every child to have a voice

-3. Diversity & Respect – Celebrating uniqueness and fostering unity
+3. Diversity & Respect – Celebrating uniqueness and appreciating ourselves, each other, our things and our planet

 4. Life Skills & Experiences – Preparing for life beyond school